 Calculates the form factor, P(q), for a monodisperse spherical particle with a core-shell structure.
 The form factor is normalized by the total particle volume.

 Input Variables (default values):

-The returned value is in units of [cm-1]
+where , , and .
+The returned value is scaled to units of [cm-1].

-Parameter (scale), and contrasts (Parameter and Parameter) are both multiplicative factors in the model and are perfectly correlated.
-No more than one of these parameters can be free during model fitting.
+Parameter (scale) and the SLD's are multiplicative factors in the model and are perfectly correlated.
+No more than one of these parameters can be free during the model fitting.

-This example dataset is produced by calculating the ProlateCoreShell using 128 data points, qmin = 0.001 Å-1, qmax = 0.7 Å-1 and the above default parameter values.
+This example dataset is produced by calculating the CoreShell, using 256 data points, qmin = 0.001 Å-1, qmax = 0.7 Å-1 and the above default coefficient values.